Town of Cambridge

 Stickers are available for collection from the Town of Cambridge Administration or can be ordered online from the Town’s website http://www.cambridge.wa.gov.au/Community/Community-Safety/Community-Safety-Programs/Consider-Our-Kids

 Alternatively, contact the Town's Community Safety Officer on 9347 6000 to send you a road safety sticker in the mail.

 The Town provides a fitting and checking service for child car restraints.
 This service is free for residents of the Town of Cambridge.

-Fittings take place at the Town's Administration building located at 1 Bold Park Drive in Floreat, every 1st and 3rd Friday of the month, between 9:30am - 12:30pm.
+Fittings take place at the Town's Administration building located at 1 Bold Park Drive in Floreat, available by appointment on Tuesday or Wednesday.

 A qualified Type 1 Child Car Restraint Fitter will check the installation of baby capsules, booster seats, harnesses and baby seats and will advise if the equipment meets Australian Standards.